 In identifying, evaluating and determining our director nominees, the board of directors follows such corporate governance guidelines.
 The board also considers the nominee's ability to satisfy the need, if any, for required expertise on the board of directors or one of its committees.
-While we do not have any policy regarding the diversity of our nominees, the board does consider the diversity in the background, skills and expertise at the policy making level of our director nominees, and as a result our board believes our director nominees do possess a diverse range of senior management experience that aids the board in fulfilling its responsibilities.
+While we do not have any policy regarding the diversity of our nominees, the board does consider diversity in the background, skills and expertise at the policy making level of our director nominees, and as a result our board believes our director nominees do possess a diverse range of senior management experience that aids the board in fulfilling its responsibilities.
 The board of directors believes its procedures for identifying and evaluating director nominees are appropriate for a controlled company under the NYSE MKT corporate governance standards.

 Leadership Structure of the Board of Directors and Independent Director Meetings.
-As discussed before, Glenn R. Simmons served as our chairman of the board until his death in March 2013 and David A. Bowers served as our vice chairman of the board, president and chief executive officer in 2012 and continues to serve us in those positions.
-Pursuant to our amended and restated corporate governance guidelines, our independent directors are entitled to meet on a regular basis throughout the year, and will meet at least once annually, without the participation of our other directors who are not independent.
+Steven L. Watson serves as our chairman of the board and David A. Bowers serves as our vice chairman of the board, president and chief executive officer.
+Pursuant to our corporate governance guidelines, our independent directors are entitled to meet on a regular basis throughout the year, and will meet at least once annually, without the participation of our other directors who are not independent.
 While we do not have a lead independent director, the chairman of our audit committee presides at all of the meetings of our independent directors.
-For 2012, the board of directors believes our leadership structure was appropriate for a controlled company under the NYSE MKT corporate governance standards.
-The board of directors believes our leadership structure was appropriate because the board recognized that while there is no single organizational structure that is ideal in all circumstances, the board believes that having different individuals serve as our chairman of the board and as our chief executive officer provides an appropriate breadth of experience and perspective that effectively facilitates the formulation of our long-term strategic direction and business plans.
-In addition, the board of directors believes that since Glenn R. Simmons was employed by Contran in 2012, which indirectly through related entities held a majority of our outstanding common stock, his service as our chairman of the board was beneficial in providing strategic leadership for us since there was a commonality of interest that was closely aligned in building long-term stockholder value for all of our stockholders.
-In 2012, we complied with the NYSE MKT requirements for meetings of our independent directors.
-It is expected that we will continue this leadership structure for 2013 upon selecting a new chairman of the board.
+The board of directors believes our leadership structure is appropriate for a controlled company under the NYSE MKT corporate governance standards.
+The board of directors believes our leadership structure is appropriate because the board recognizes that while there is no single organizational structure that is ideal in all circumstances, the board believes that having different individuals serve as our chairman of the board and as our chief executive officer reflects the established working relationship for these positions regarding our business and provides an appropriate breadth of experience and perspective that effectively facilitates the formulation of our long-term strategic direction and business plans.
+In addition, the board of directors believes that since Steven L. Watson is employed by Contran, which indirectly through related entities held a majority of our outstanding common stock, his service as our chairman of the board is beneficial in providing strategic leadership for us since there is a commonality of interest that is closely aligned in building long-term stockholder value for all of our stockholders.
+In 2013, we complied with the NYSE MKT requirements for meetings of our independent directors.
+It is expected that we will continue this leadership structure for 2014 upon selecting a new chairman of the board.

-Stockholder Proposals and Director Nominations for the 2014 Annual Meeting of Stockholders.
+Stockholder Proposals and Director Nominations for the 2015 Annual Meeting of Stockholders.
 Stockholders may submit proposals on matters appropriate for stockholder action at our annual stockholder meetings, consistent with rules adopted by the SEC.
-We must receive such proposals not later than December 30, 2013 to be considered for inclusion in the proxy statement and form of proxy card relating to our annual meeting of stockholders in 2014.
+We must receive such proposals not later than December 29, 2014 to be considered for inclusion in the proxy statement and form of proxy card relating to our annual meeting of stockholders in 2015.
 Our bylaws require that the proposal must set forth a brief description of the proposal, the name and address of the proposing stockholder as they appear in our records, the number of shares of our common stock the stockholder holds and any material interest the stockholder has in the proposal.